GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 The terms $w_j$, $w_k$  $\in [0,1]$ refer to a metric called **Inverse popularity**:
 Popularity of a word represents how common the word is within the language.
-Let $X$ represent a random variable that randomly pick a word from a language, $c$ a common word and $n$ a less common word, where *common* refers to the word frequency (where frequency here indicates the number of different meanings and context in which the word can be used) in the dataset used to train the embedding model.
+Let $X$ represent a random variable that randomly pick a word from a language, $c$ a common word and $n$ a less common word, where *common* refers to the word frequency (where frequency here indicates the number of different meanings and context in which the word is used) in the dataset used to train the embedding model.
 Under the assumption that the words distribution in the datset is consisent with the words distribution in the language, we have that $P(S(c,x) > S(n,x))$ is probable for each x $\in$ X even if we can't directly recognize semantic or lexical link between $c$ and $x$.
 In other words, S(x,y) inherently tends to calculate a higher similarity score when a common word is involved.
 This bias leads the algorithm to frequently assign documents to topics represented by the most common term.